What are the most spectacular roads in China?

 Jiabo Co is a high mountain lake at an elevation of 4.774m (15,662ft) above the sea level, located in the Ngari Prefecture of the Tibet Autonomous Region of China.

-Naktse La is a high mountain pass at an elevation of 5.533m (18,152ft) above the sea level located in Ngari Prefecture in China's Tibet Autonomous Region.
-There is a real risk of AMS (altitude-mountain-sickness).
-It’s one of the highest roads of the country.
+Gade La is a high mountain pass at an elevation of 5.016m (16,456ft) above sea level, located in Banbar County, a county of the Chamdo Prefecture in the Tibet Autonomous Region of China.

 Shargang La is a high mountain pass at an elevation of 5.335m (17,503ft) above the sea level located in Banbar County, Chamdo Prefecture in the Tibet Autonomous Region of China.